acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

 #### Conclusion and discussion about ChatGPT-4

-The observations that have been reported mainly in the X/Twitter space are confirmed: **`gpt-4` is not able to play an entire game with a lot of illegal moves**.
+The observations that have been reported mainly in the X/Twitter space are confirmed: **`gpt-4` is not able to play an entire game and generates a lot of illegal moves**.
 Furthermore, **`gpt-4` is not able to play at the level of `gpt-3.5-turbo-instruct` and is much weaker**.

 It is somehow surprising since `gpt-4` is a more recent model, with more parameters (?) or at least with innovations that are supposed to give better results than older models.